 Finally, constant updating of security softwares is also important in social engineering defense.
 Missing patches and late updates on security software (e.g. firewalls) can lead to vulnerabilities in the system which hackers can explore.
 Constant updates and patches improve security and prevent at least simple social engineering exploits.

 However, beyond these simple steps, a cloud-based security solution is still needed, as most social engineering attacks are perpetrated through cloud-based apps.
 The best thing to do in terms of social engineering prevention is to deploy a cybersecurity solution capable of the following:

 Security teams need to be able to discover and onboard all authorized accounts for protection, inspect messaging for malicious content, track new connection requests, and archive all account activity.

 All cloud-based communication applications need to be monitored 24/7 for suspicious activity and messaging.
 All fields, attachments, and links should be automatically scanned for malware, such as ransomware, and connections should be evaluated for known or suspicious bad actors.
-An automated cybersecurity solution that can establish and consolidate visibility into enterprise and employee social media communications and apply consistent analysis to detect third-party risks, including a natural language processing (NLP) solution to detect social engineering language in messages, is a must.
+An automated cybersecurity solution that can establish and consolidate visibility into enterprise and employee social media communications and apply consistent analysis to detect risks, including a natural language processing (NLP) solution to detect social engineering language in messages, is a must.